 If you want to release a new application or improve your existing mobile app marketing strategy, you need to start by studying the market.
-Many app developers rely on what they think they know about the market.
+Many mobile app development services provided by specialists who rely on what they think they know about the market.
 Don't be that self-confident.
 Your success is worth double-checking.
 So make sure you start by researching and gathering the information and the specific data you may need as a basis for your mobile app strategy.

 Market research components

 Use market data to determine the target audience of the app you are going to develop.
 Will it be for a narrow interested audience or for a broad mass of users?
 Market research is also an important step towards identifying current trends and understanding your competitors.
 In addition, be sure to review the application store data provided by the Apple App Store and Google Play Store to find trendy apps and determine the competitiveness of your own app.

 Next, use mobile app market research and data to determine which category of the app store is best suited for your application.
 In some cases, choosing a less suitable category will lead to greater success rather than competing with a large number of well-established apps in a crowded category.

 Even if you are targeting a large audience, first concentrate on a narrower niche.
 What does a narrow-niche market provide?
 Despite it's small size, and the traffic that you get is rather low, you can get a higher conversion rate.
 Some narrow-niche mobile productivity apps can be aimed at medical professionals, lawyers, small business owners, etc. Having a clearly defined audience, you can truly check the success of your productivity app ideas and the viability of the product.

 It's quite easy to choose a narrow niche for your productivity app, because the category itself is very broad.
 Let me remind you of some of the existing types of productivity apps.